Relations have never been more important for the purchasing manager

 Competition and globalisation forces companies to focus on the core business and outsource other areas to external suppliers.
 The consequent is that companies are much more dependent on suppliers.
 The companies’ ability to deliver on time, with no risk, high quality and security – is dependent on their suppliers.

 Consequently, the relations to the suppliers becomes crucial.

 And who is it that has to nurture, take care of and develop these relationships?
 Who is it that must link the salespeople or product developers’ ideas and wishes with the insight and opportunities of the suppliers?
 Who should ensure that the supplier’s innovation is carried further into the organization and exploited commercially, so that the end customer and bottom-line benefits from it in the end?

 All the heavy weight is on the shoulders of the purchaser manager.

 “When dealing with both customers and suppliers, me forming a good relation to my contact person is something that Kohsel benefits from in the end.
-I am always humble and acquaint myself with the person I talk to.
+I am always humble and I make sure to acquaint myself with the person I talk to.
 Is there a special cultural holiday coming up or did the person mentions something last time we talked that I should ask about?
-Forming a relation is everything than comes on top of the work-talk,” says Bettina Astrid Kjær, Global Logistics / Supply Chain Manager at Kohsel.
+Forming a relation is everything that comes on top of the work-talk,” says Bettina Astrid Kjær, Global Logistics / Supply Chain Manager at Kohsel.

 The role of the purchaser manager